dn23rus/magento-ga-extension/README.md

-# Oggetto GoogleAnalytics extension for Magento
+## Oggetto GoogleAnalytics extension for Magento

+This module adds ability to track order items category.

+###Installation
-To install: set up your root composer.json in your project like this
+Set up your root composer.json in your project like this:

 ```json
 {